vica781/Discover-Amber_2/README.md

 -   ### Imagery

     -  The images for the *Landing Page* have been chosen as they are eye-catching, sutable thematically, perfect colour vise and intriguing/inviting to discover what connecting them to amber.
 These images help to keep page simple, slick and inviting to explore.

+    -  *Gifts Page* - a special consideration has been given to the images on this page.
+To follow the general style of the website and continuity, images were chosen on a white background.
+On it's turn that dictated some styling difficulties.
+After adding appropriately selected background colour and creating masonry gallery, I have realised that the page looks like ordinary Google search page.
+The aim was to provide user with unusual, original, exciting (even for the familiar with amber user) and useful information.
+That is how the idea of the gallery of the images with descriptive information at the back was born.

 -   ### Colour Scheme